 7. Use positive reinforcement.

 If your kids associate the dentist with their favorite food or activity, they’ll be more likely to want to go next time!
 Reward your child by treating them out after the dentist’s office.
-Rather than getting sweets, however, we recommend letting kids pick out their own toothbrush or going out for pizza afterward.
+Rather than getting sweets, however, we recommend letting kids pick out their own toothbrushes or going out for pizza afterward.
 You can then reinforce positive dental habits.
 In this case, that would be brushing teeth and consuming calcium.

 Give them a big high five, hug, and words of affirmation before, throughout, and after the appointment, too!
 Often, these small acts are much more valuable than any material things.